Deprivation of British citizenship

 - if citizenship resulted from naturalisation,

-- the Secretary of State is satisfied that the person has conducted themselves in a manner which is seriously prejudicial to the viral interests of the UK whilst being British, and
+- the Secretary of State is satisfied that the person has conducted themselves in a manner which is seriously prejudicial to the vital interests of the UK whilst being British, and

 - there are reasonable grounds to believe that the person is able to become a national of another country, under the law of that country,